microsoft/winmd-rs/README.md

 # Rust winmd parser

-A parser for WinMD files written in Rust.
+A parser for winmd files written in Rust.

 ## Status